 MODERN DEPORTMENT | LIFESTYLE COACHING HOUSE

-The Emotional & Environmental Impact of our Fashion Mistakes
+The Emotional, Environmental & FINANCIAL Impact of our Fashion Mistakes

 The past five years has seen an unprecedented growth in the democracy of fashion dictation.
 Anyone with a sufficiently tribal number of 'followers' now boasts the potential to have us wearing and wanting clothes.
-And its not just on print and on screen, the woman next to you in those nice ankle boots is at the modern day mercy of a quick google search before they become your ankle boots too in approximately three clicks, a surge of adrenalin and a credit card number.
+And its not just in print and on screen, the woman next to you in those nice ankle boots is at the modern day mercy of a quick google search before they become your ankle boots too in approximately three clicks, a moment of lust, a surge of adrenalin and a credit card number.

 Thanks to mass production, mass exposure, and modern tech-dependent attention deficient fingers, we now have greater style awareness and product participation than ever before.
 Fashion dilemmas are increasingly everyones problem, and we see more, want more, spend more, and leave a whole heap of unworn clothing, credit card statements, and guilt piling up on the floor behind us.

 An estimated 80 billion garments are produced each year.

 WRAP the UK’s Waste and Resources Action Program cites British consumers as spending £44 billion annually on clothes and leaving 30% of it unworn.
 When those clothes eventually get dealt with some 350,000 tonnes of fabric per year will end up as landfill.

 In America meanwhile, impulse purchasing accounts for well over $4 billion of annual clothing sales.
 Over 50 percent of shoppers regularly purchase on impulse.
 It is projected that by 2019 35.4 billion lbs of textiles will be generated annually and 85% of this will end up as landfill.